You can add datapoints either from file or by manually adding datapoints one-by-one.

 You can export a span as a datapoint from both Traces and Evaluation traces.
 To do so, select a span and click “Export to dataset” in the top right corner.

-This will fill the data field of the datapoint with the selected attributes of the span.
+This will fill the data field of the datapoint with the input of the span and the target field with the output of the span.

 2. File upload